Aochong-Li/KnowledgeUpdatePlayground/README.md

 [https://huggingface.co/datasets/aochongoliverli/KUP](https://huggingface.co/datasets/aochongoliverli/KUP)

 **Eval Dataset:**
-> You can generate direct probing multiple-choice questions, free-form questions with the scripts in kupeval.
+We include the evaluation dataset under the `dataset` dir.
-We include the evaluation dataset under the dataset dir.
+> **Note:** You can also generate direct probing multiple-choice questions, free-form questions with the scripts in kupeval.
 ---

 ## 📥 Installation